 SPCA took Dakota into our care from a local shelter where she had been found as a stray kitty.
 We chose to help Dakota because she was covered in scabs around her neck and half of the fur on her body was missing.
 This poor girl looked so sad and uncomfortable, but greeted us when we reached out to pet her.
 Dakota's fur has grown back and she now has a soft, sleek black coat.

 Dakota is being treated for allergies and motility issues in her intestines/colon which can cause constipation if not treated.
 She is on a special diet and takes medications with ease to manage her conditions.
 Dakota will need this treatment for the rest of her life to ensure she remains healthy.
 She is very good about taking her daily medication, as she knows it means food is coming next.
 Dakota is not a big talker until meal time rolls around – then she lets you hear about it!
 She is very good about not begging for food between meals.

 If you want a sweet loving lap cat, and can provide Dakota with the medical care she needs, please consider adopting her.

 Note: We are waiving Dakota's adoption fee due to her allergies and constipation issues.

 OK with dogs:

 OK with kids:

 Special needs information:

-Allergies treated with prescription food and daily medication
+Allergies and constipation treated with special food and medications